Hua Tuo: Mafeisan

-Hua Tuo's innovative anaesthetic mafeisan (literally "cannabis boiling powder", considered to be the first anesthetic in the world), which was supposedly used on Hua Tuo's patients during surgery, is a long-standing mystery.
-The Records of the Three Kingdoms and the Book of the Later Han both credit him as creating this anesthetic during the Eastern Han Dynasty.
-However, no written record or ingredients of the original have been found, although estimations have been made by Chinese medical practitioners in later periods of time.
+Hua Tuo's innovative anaesthetic mafeisan (literally "cannabis boiling powder", considered to be the first anaesthetic in the world) and supposedly used on Hua Tuo's patients during surgery, is a long-standing mystery.
+The Records of the Three Kingdoms and the Book of the Later Han both credit him as having created this anaesthetic during the Eastern Han dynasty.
+However, no written record or ingredients of the original have been found, although estimations have been made by Chinese medical practitioners in later periods.
 There is controversy over the historical existence of mafeisan in Chinese literature.